The characters of Dumb and Dumber, some of which appear in its sequel, Dumb and Dumber To.

 Sea Bass (Cam Neely)

 - Ambiguously Bi: If his cap is any indication, he's into women too.
+However, it could easily apply to men as well.

 - Asshole Victim: He doesn't die, but deserves all of the hell he is put through.